jakesgordon/rack-rabbit/README.md

            :port    => '1234'        # default '5672'
            :adapter => :amqp         # default :bunny

-    # set the routing key to bind to (default 'queue'):
+    # subscribe to a queue:
+    queue 'my.queue'

+    # ... or, subscribe to an exchange:
+    exchange      'my.exchange'
+    exchange_type :topic
-    routing_key 'app.queue'
+    routing_key   'my.topic'

-    # set the initial number of worker processes (default 2):
+    # set the initial number of worker processes (default: 1):
     workers 8

     # set the minimum number of worker processes (default: 1):